jacobp100/recora/README.md

 };
 ```

+## Resolving

-Lastly, we’ll need to implement this in the math module.
+We’ll now need to implement this in the math module.
 Firstly, we’ll need to define the node type,

 ```js
 // modules/math/types/index.js